The Charles C. Eldredge Prize

 Books are judged by three scholars of American art, appointed by the director of the museum.
 No member of its staff, governing board, advisory commission, or support organizations may serve as a juror.
 The jury reviews nominated books for originality and excellence of research, writing, and methodology, and considers their significance to the field.
 The jury's selection is announced in the spring.

 Guidelines for Nomination

 Deadline: December 1 is the deadline for nominations.

-To nominate a book, send a letter that explains the work's importance to the field of American art history and discusses the quality of the author's scholarship and methodology.
+To nominate a book, send a one-page letter that explains the work's importance to the field of American art history and discusses the quality of the author's scholarship and methodology.
 Publications may be nominated by more than one person, and may be nominated in more than one competition if published in the eligible years.
 Nominations by authors or publishers for their own books will not be considered.
 Send letters of nomination to: